 The change means that the old more lenient rules – that absences must not in general exceed 180 days during each consecutive 12 month period as opposed to each continuous 12 month period – will apply to leave that was in place before 11 January 2018.
-We have covered this change here.

 Changes relevant to international students

 There is positive news for students from Bahrain, Cambodia, China, The Dominican Republic, Indonesia, Kuwait, The Maldives, Mexico, Serbia, Thailand and Macau SAR.

 Applications from such applicants will be treated as ‘low-risk’ meaning that less onerous evidential requirements are in force in relation to visa applications.

 Dependants will be able to accompany a Tier 4 General student who is applying for leave to study a postgraduate course that is at least nine, rather than 12, months long.

 Students sponsored under Tier 4 who will be taking a study abroad programme, which is an integral and assessed part of the course, at a partner institution of their sponsor will be able to do so without having to apply to extend their leave under Tier 4 first.

 The ATAS clearance scheme will be extended to include courses with relevant JACS codes of less than six months.
 Therefore those studying under the short-term study route will also need ATAS clearance if they will be studying a relevant course.

 The new Rules introduce a number of positive measures which may indicate that the new Home Secretary, Sajid Javid, may be willing to listen to employers and sector bodies.

 The above information relates only to the key changes that we believe are the most positive.
 The Statement contains a number of other measures and the full text can be read here.